Dave-MK/legends-of-asgard/README2.md

 + #### God Section(s)

-    - Highlight Section has 4 cards with strong descriptive characteristics of the company.
+    - Each section contains a static background image of the relevant God, with the Gods name at the top.

-    - Tells website visitors how well animals are in the Animal Shelter.
+    - A lengthy blurb with a Glassmorphic background contains details relating to the God for its relevant section.

-    - Attracts viewers to use this company for animal adoption.
+    - The blurb (sagas) tell stories urging the user to continue reading.

     ![Highlights Section](documentation/main_cons.png)